Travel guide

 eSIM for Brazil: No-roaming internet in Rio, São Paulo and beyond

-Landing in Galeão or Guarulhos and having internet on your phone before leaving the baggage claim belt is what separates a smooth trip from one full of scares.
-With a PuraSim Brazil eSIM, you connect to local networks as soon as you get off the plane, without changing your physical card and, above all, without paying your operator's exorbitant fees.
-In this guide, I'll tell you why you need data in Brazil, what coverage you'll find from Rio to the Amazon, and how to get everything ready in just a minute.
+Landing at Galeão or Guarulhos and having mobile internet before leaving the baggage claim carousel is what separates a smooth trip from one full of scares.
+With a PuraSim Brazil eSIM, you connect to local networks as soon as you get off the plane, without changing your physical card and, above all, without paying your carrier's exorbitant rates.
+In this guide, I'll tell you why you need data in Brazil, what coverage you'll find from Rio to the Amazon, and how to get everything ready in a minute.

 Why you need data in Brazil from minute one

 Brazil is a continent-sized country: over 8.5 million square kilometers and distances measured in flight hours, not car minutes.
-Arriving connected is not a luxury, it's the foundation for getting around.
-Without data, you can't order an Uber or a 99 (the two ride-sharing apps that dominate the country), open Google Maps to avoid getting lost in the wrong favela, or confirm your hostel reservation via WhatsApp, which in Brazil is practically the operating system of daily communication.
+Arriving connected isn't a luxury; it's essential for getting around.
+Without data, you can't order an Uber or a 99 (the two dominant transport apps in the country), open Google Maps to avoid getting lost in the wrong favela, or confirm your hostel reservation via WhatsApp, which in Brazil is practically the operating system for daily communication.

-The reality is that many businesses, taxi drivers, and guides only respond via WhatsApp, so without a connection, you're out of the loop.
-An eSIM solves this even before you step outside: you activate it in advance from home, and when you land, your phone automatically connects to the Brazilian network.
-You save yourself the queue at the airport's card stand, the forms with your passport, and the uncertainty of whether the local SIM will work.
+The reality is that many businesses, taxi drivers, and guides only respond via WhatsApp, so without a connection, you're left out of the loop.
+An eSIM solves this even before you hit the streets: you activate it in advance from home, and when you land, your phone automatically connects to the Brazilian network.
+You save yourself the queue at the airport's SIM card counter, the passport forms, and the uncertainty of whether a local SIM will work.
 If you want to better understand the technology behind it, I recommend reading what an eSIM is before continuing.
 With PuraSim, you have 218 destinations available and 24/7 Spanish support, so any questions can be resolved while you stroll through Copacabana.

-Mobile coverage and networks: Vivo, Claro, and TIM
+Coverage and mobile networks: Vivo, Claro, and TIM

-The Brazilian mobile market is mainly shared by three large operators: Vivo (the most extensive network with the best coverage in rural areas), Claro (strong in large cities and with good 4G/5G speed), and TIM (very competitive in the Northeast and inland).
-A quality eSIM relies on these local networks through wholesale agreements, so you connect to the best available signal without having to choose the operator yourself.
+The Brazilian mobile market is mainly divided among three major operators: Vivo (the most extensive network with the best coverage in rural areas), Claro (strong in large cities and with good 4G/5G speeds), and TIM (very competitive in the Northeast and inland).
+A quality eSIM relies on these local networks through wholesale agreements, so you connect to the best available signal without having to choose an operator yourself.

-5G is already active in the main capitals (São Paulo, Rio, Brasília, Belo Horizonte, Salvador) and 4G coverage is very solid throughout the coast and tourist areas.
-Things get complicated in the deep interior, the Amazon, and some stretches of road between states, where the signal can drop to 3G or disappear.
-Even so, for 95% of a typical trip, you will have plenty of data.
+5G is already active in major capitals (São Paulo, Rio, Brasília, Belo Horizonte, Salvador), and 4G coverage is very solid along the entire coast and in tourist areas.
+Where things get complicated is in the deep interior, the Amazon, and some stretches of highway between states, where the signal can drop to 3G or disappear.
+Even so, for 95% of a typical trip, you'll have plenty of data.

 Vivo Greater geographical reach Rural and inland areas